15 Cheap & Easy DIY Humidifier Ideas To Combat Dry Air At Home

 Yep, it really is that easy; boil a pot of water (with the lid off, of course), and the steam will evaporate throughout your kitchen and, depending on the size of your space, into surrounding rooms.

-4. A glass of water
+Leave a glass of water out.

-5. Showering with the door open
+Shower with the door open

 This one might be difficult if you don't live alone, but showering with the door open is a great way to let all that steam flow throughout your house.
 (Remember to always run a fan after showering, though, since bathrooms are especially prone to mold.)